Homology of matching complexes and representations of symmetric groups: Matching complexes and their homology

 A face $\ss$ that is maximal under inclusion is called a facet and a complex where all the facets have the same dimension is said to be pure.
 The dimension of $X$ is the maximal $q$ for which there exists a $q$-facet.
 A $q$-simplex $\overline{\ss}$ is the simplicial subcomplex obtained by considering a $q$-face $\ss$ and all of its subsets; in particular, if $\ss$ is a facet then $\overline{\ss}$ is called a maximal subsimplex.
 A map $f:X\ra Y$ of simplicial complexes is a set map $f:X_0\ra Y_0$ such that $f(\ss)\in Y$ for all $\ss\in X$.
 A group $G$ acts on $X$ if $G$ acts on the vertices $X_0$ in such a way that for any $g\in G$ and face $\ss$, the image subset $g\ss$ is also a face of $X$.

 Now to matching complexes.
-A hypergraph $\Gamma$ consists of a set of vertices $V$ and a set of non-empty subsets of $V$ called the (hyper-)edges.
-A hypergraph whose edges all have cardinality $\leq 2$ is just a graph.
-In particular, loops at a vertex of a graph are allowed (these are the edges corresponding to subsets of size $1$) but multiple edges between vertices are not (the edges form a set, not a multi-set).
-A matching of a hypergraph $\Gamma$ is some set of pairwise disjoint edges.
-The matching complex $M(\Gamma)$ has $q$-faces the matchings of $\Gamma$ that contain $q+1$ edges; in particular, the vertices of $M(\Gamma)$ are the edges of $\Gamma$.
+A hypergraph $\Gamma$ consists of a set of vertices $V$ and a set of non-empty subsets of $V$ called hyperedges.
+A hypergraph whose hyperedges all have cardinality $\leq 2$ is just a graph.
+In particular, loops at a vertex of a graph are allowed (these are the hyperedges corresponding to subsets of size $1$) but multiple edges between vertices are not (the hyperedges form a set, not a multi-set).
+A matching of a hypergraph $\Gamma$ is some set of pairwise disjoint hyperedges.
+The \emph{matching complex\/} $M(\Gamma)$ has $q$-faces the matchings of $\Gamma$ that contain $q+1$ hyperedges.
+Put another way, for $q\geq 0$, the matching complex $M(\Gamma)$ has $q$-faces those collections of $q+1$ mutually disjoint non-empty subsets of the vertices $V$ of $\Gamma$ that happen to be hyperedges; in particular, the vertices of $M(\Gamma)$ are the non-empty subsets of $V$ that are hyperedges.

-If $\Gamma$ is the complete graph $K_n$ on $n$ vertices --- where any two vertices are joined by an edge and no loops are allowed --- then $M(\Gamma)=M(K_n)$ is \emph{the\/} matching complex $M_n$.
+The fundamental example is when $\Gamma$ is the complete graph $K_n$ on $n$ vertices --- where any two vertices are joined by an edge and no loops are allowed.
+Then $M(\Gamma)=M(K_n)$ is \emph{the\/} matching complex $M_n$.
 Alternatively, $M_n$ is the simplicial complex whose vertices are the $2$-element subsets of $[n]:=\{1,2,\ldots,n\}$ and whose $q$-faces are the collections of $q+1$ mutually disjoint $2$-element subsets of $[n]$.
-If instead $\Gamma$ is the complete bipartite graph $K_{m,n}$ then $M(\Gamma)$ is isomorphic to the \emph{chessboard\/} complex, whose $q$-faces are the placements of $q+1$ mutually non-attacking rooks on an $m\times n$ chessboard.
+If instead $\Gamma$ is the complete bipartite graph $K_{m,n}$ then $M(\Gamma)$ is isomorphic to the \emph{chessboard\/} complex, whose $q$-faces can be identified with the placements of $q+1$ mutually non-attacking rooks on an $m\times n$ chessboard.

-For an example where $\Gamma$ is a genuine hypergraph, rather than just a graph, consider for a fixed $r\geq 2$ the $r$-uniform complete hypergraph $\Gamma=K_n^r$, whose edges are all the subsets of $[n]$ of size $r$.
+For an example where $\Gamma$ is a genuine hypergraph, rather than just a graph, consider for a fixed $r\geq 2$ the $r$-uniform complete hypergraph $\Gamma=K_n^r$, whose hyperedges are all the subsets of $[n]$ of size $r$.
 The resulting matching complex $M(\Gamma)$ then has $q$-faces the $q+1$ mutually disjoint subsets of $[n]$, all of which have size $r$ --- see \cite{MR1253009}.
 When $r=2$ the complex $M(K_n^2)$ is just the matching complex $M_n$.